vaibhavvesmaker/OptimizationSysteminSupplyChainLogistics/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is out of learning and improving my portfolio